-A. I've always been fascinated by bridge engineering, especially growing up near the infamous Tacoma Narrows Bridge, and I remember riding across the replacement structure as a kid.
-I studied structures in college, interned on the Tacoma Narrows Bridge when they added the second span, and was on a career path to be a bridge engineer.
+A. I've always been fascinated by bridge engineering, especially growing up near the infamous Tacoma Narrows Bridge.
+I studied structures in college, interned on the Tacoma Narrows Bridge Project and was on a career path to be a bridge engineer.
 I got the opportunity to work for the Seattle Popular Monorail Authority and realized I really enjoyed the exposure to all the parts and pieces of a major project - from negotiations with contractors to conversations with the public.